Shreyp087/RaWi_With_Documentation/README.md

 ### d.
 Word Embedding
 - Download and install the word embedding from [Google Drive](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing).
-- Create a directory named `embeddings` in the main directory and extract the file into it.
+- Create a directory named `embeddings` in the main directory and extract the file into `RaWi_With_Documentation/webapp/gui2r/resources/embeddings/GoogleNews-vectors-negative300.bin`
+- Update the above `GoogleNews-vectors-negative300.bin` file path in the file `RaWi_With_Documentation/gui2r/gui2r/retrieval/ranker/bool_iwcs_ranker.py` in line 190 & 216

 ### e.
 Preproc_txt Directory
 - Create a directory named `preproc_txt` in: